 Typically that person will be required to give live evidence at the hearing at which the argument is advanced.
 Supporting evidence will almost always be necessary to properly advance the argument.
 This might include taking statements from other witnesses and calling them to give evidence, obtaining detailed financial information and medical evidence.

-The hearing at which the argument is advanced before the Court can typically last between 30 minutes and an hour.
+The hearing at which the argument is advanced before the Court can typically last between 30 minutes and 2 hours, exclusive of waiting time.

-The cost of you instructing a solicitor to prepare your case properly for an argument at which “exceptional hardship” might need to be advanced, and representing you at a single hearing of the case at Court, is likely to amount to between £1000 and £2000 (plus VAT).
+The cost of you instructing a solicitor to prepare your case properly for an argument at which “exceptional hardship” might need to be advanced, and representing you at a single hearing of the case at Court, is likely to amount to between £1500 and £4000 (plus VAT at the rate of 20%).